-Journal #6.
-Assignment due for this week.
-Please upload to Blackboard by , October , 2021.
-Talk with your agency or program supervisor about the ways in which she/he uses theory to formulate impressions of a client and to develop a unique service plan for the client.
-After hearing about your supervisor's theoretical base, consider ways in which you think similarly or differently from your supervisor regarding human behavior theory.
-Do you find yourself gravitating toward certain theories of human behavior and away from others?
-Are you more comfortable with some theories?
-If so, which ones?
-In what ways do you see yourself using theory in your work with clients?
-Do you see examples in your agency of situations where some theoretically based interventions may be more effective than others?
-Consider all aspects of diversity as you think about human behavior theories (race, sex, sexual orientation, age, physical and mental abilities, ethnicity, socioeconomic level, religion, systemic racism and more).
+- Talk with your agency or program supervisor about the ways in which she/he uses theory to formulate impressions of a client and to develop a unique service plan for the client. - After hearing about your supervisor's theoretical base, consider ways in which you think similarly or differently from your supervisor regarding human behavior theory. - Do you find yourself gravitating toward certain theories of human behavior and away from others?
+Are you more comfortable with some theories? - If so, which ones? - In what ways do you see yourself using theory in your work with clients? - Do you see examples in your agency of situations where some theoretically based interventions may be more effective than others? - Consider all aspects of diversity as you think about human behavior theories (race, sex, sexual orientation, age, physical and mental abilities, ethnicity, socioeconomic level, religion, systemic racism and more).